MMNTM logo

 The contrarian take: maybe you don't want verification in your domain.

 If quality can be objectively measured, you're in a race to the bottom.
-Coding already commoditized—every frontier model is "good enough."
-The domains where AI can't be evaluated—strategy, creativity, taste—are where human judgment remains load-bearing.
+Coding already commoditized—every frontier model is "good enough" for most tasks.
+The domains where AI can't be evaluated—strategy, creativity, taste, judgment under uncertainty—are where human expertise remains load-bearing.
+The inability to verify is a feature, not a bug.

 MMNTM ResearchDec 31, 2025